I. Initial Confidential Conversations

 There are a few potential outcomes of a mediation:

 VI.
-In-Person Mediation
+Online Mediation

 The onset of the COVID-19 pandemic rendered in-person mediations impractical for various reasons, and accelerated the adoption of online mediation across all areas of practice, including estate and probate mediation.
 Post-pandemic, an estimated 70% of persons still prefer online over in-person mediation, for several reasons.